boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/authentication/openid-settings.md

 ## Set OpenID Connect as default authentication

-OpenID Connect can be set as default authentication when [OpenID Connect settings](/multi-tenancy/site-administration/authentication/openid-settings/#steps-to-configure-openid-in-user-management-server) is enabled.
+OpenID Connect can be set as the default authentication when [OpenID Connect settings](/multi-tenancy/site-administration/authentication/openid-settings/#steps-to-configure-openid-in-user-management-server) are enabled.

 Follow these steps to configure default authentication:

-1. In settings page, click `Authentication` tab and select `General`.
+1. In the settings page, click on the `Authentication` tab and select `General`.

-2. Enable the **Enable Default Authentication** option and select the **OpenID Connect** as default authentication provider, as shown in the following screenshot.
+2. Enable the **Enable Default Authentication** option and select **OpenID Connect** as the default authentication provider, as shown in the following screenshot.

    ![Enable OpenID Default Authentication](/static/assets/multi-tenancy/images/openid-default-authentication.png)